Research Areas

 Energy efficiency in buildings and health in food

-Soon, we will face transition to building nearly zero-energy buildings (ZEB).
+Soon, we will face the transition to building nearly zero-energy buildings (ZEB).
 From 2020 onwards, all constructed buildings must have near-to-zero energy consumption.

 Estonian food industry produces close to 100% of the food used by locals and is one of the leading economic sectors.
 The share of organic farming in 2017 reached ⅕ of agricultural land.
 Research Centre of Organic Farming of the Estonian University of Life Sciences brings together organic farming and food studies to initiate further activities in the field.